Styling Hooks

 Styling hooks use CSS custom properties which make it easy to customize component styling and express your brand, especially when working with web components and shadow DOM.

-Below is an example of the brand button and the brand button using styling hooks.
+Below is an example of a custom container with a checkbox using styling hooks.

 .my-css {